jiaohehu/NPreview/DOC-diagram.md

 angle.
 The path that is given to this command is expected to describe the angle, where the first/second/third path would have formed the first angle where the second point serves as the vertex of the angle, and each of the first and third point denotes a point on either side of the angle.
 There should be at least three points on the path, but if there are additional points, then each consecutive three points will be used to describe an angle for the arc to draw.
 Thus, if there had been four points in the path, then the first three points describes the first angle, and the last three points describes the second angle.

-# Circle and its friends
+The 'drawanglearc' can also place text next to the angle arc to show the name of an angle.

+  draw (0,6) (2,4) (4,6) (6,4) (8,6)
+  drawanglearc "1\\2\\3" *

+# The circle command

 Following commands work to draw elements related to a circle.

 - circle
-- pie
+- circle.pie
-- chord
+- circle.chord
-- arc
+- circle.arc
-- cseg
+- circle.cseg

 The 'circle' command is to draw a full circle centered on each one of the points in the path given.
 Thus, the following example